 4.1 The approval authority for the appointment of additional members is Council.
 Additional members are normally appointed after the first meeting of a reconstituted Council, thus allowing the new Council to have input into the process and nominate prospective members.

-4.2 Chancellor's Committee will convene after the new Council has been provided with an opportunity to nominate prospective members as set out in 3.3 above.
+4.2 Governance, Nominations and Remuneration Committee will convene after the new Council has been provided with an opportunity to nominate prospective members as set out in 3.3 above.
 Any new names will be considered with names of other prospective members that were unsuccessfully nominated for Governor in Council appointment.
-However, the prevailing criteria for recommendation of additional members will be to fill any perceived weakness in Council's expertise and skill base, or to meet the requirements of the code which specifies the need for financial and commercial expertise.
+In accordance with Section 16 of the QUT Act, two of the four additional members must be alumni of the university.
+Considering alumni, the prevailing criteria for recommendation of additional members will be to fill any perceived weakness in Council's expertise and skill base, or to meet the requirements of the code which specifies the need for financial and commercial expertise.

 4.3 The Chancellor and/or the Vice-Chancellor and President will approach the prospective members as set out in 3.5.
-Following this process Chancellor's Committee will then recommend the two agreed names to Council for appointment as additional members.
+Following this process Governance, Nominations and Remuneration Committee will then recommend the two agreed names to Council for appointment as additional members.
 If possible the process should be expedited to allow the additional members to attend the Council Orientation Retreat and second meeting of the reconstituted Council.

-4.4 Chancellor's Committee will consider casual vacancies as they arise, but will normally seek to replace the skill set of the previous incumbent or fill any perceived weakness in Council's expertise or skill set.
-Nominations will not be formally called for casual vacancies, although the Chancellor may seek advice from Council members who are not members of Chancellor's Committee.
+4.4 Governance, Nominations and Remuneration Committee will consider casual vacancies as they arise, but will normally seek to replace the skill set of the previous incumbent or fill any perceived weakness in Council's expertise or skill set with consideration to the number of alumni in the additional members category.
+Nominations will not be formally called for casual vacancies, although the Chancellor may seek advice from Council members who are not members of Governance, Nominations and Remuneration Committee.
 In the case of Governor in Council members, normally more than one name will be forwarded to the Minister for a casual vacancy.

 5. PRIVACY AND CONFIDENTIALITY

-5.1 All nominations for prospective members forwarded to Chancellor's Committee should only contain publicly available information.
+5.1 All nominations for prospective members forwarded to Governance, Nominations and Remuneration Committee should only contain publicly available information.
 The minutes will record the names of prospective members whom the Committee agrees to approach; the skills category they are seen to represent and any connection to QUT.

-5.2 The Chancellor's Committee discussion of prospective members will be confidential and access to the papers will be restricted.
+5.2 The Governance, Nominations and Remuneration Committee discussion of prospective members will be confidential and access to the papers will be restricted.
 All members are expected to treat the Committee's deliberations in strictest confidence.

 6. RELEVANT LEGISLATION AND GUIDELINES